 “Since its discovery 175 years ago, the Galapagos bullhead shark has been almost ‘forgotten’ from science”. – Galapagosconservation.org.uk

-Currently for August 2016 our latest grant comes in the form of a special hunt for the lost sharks of Galapagos.
+August 2016 our latest grant comes in the form of a special hunt for the lost sharks of Galapagos.
 The conservation group have many key questions that haven’t been answered just yet.
 They are currently working on a photo-identification tool.
 This will allow anyone to submit images of the bullhead for research purposes.
 With all this aided research and support flooding in across the world we may just find the answers!